 NFL Week 10 Betting Recap

-The season is really moving fast.
+This was an incredible week for highs and lows when it comes to betting and quarterback injuries.
 Let’s take a look at each game from Week 10 and look at the betting implications that occurred and may also affect the line in Week 11 and beyond.

 (closing lines) (Home team in caps)

 CHICAGO (-3/38) over Carolina 16-13

 The best pick in this game was the Under as that prime-time number is now 24-7 Under after Monday night.
 This was another Thursday night bore-fest between two rookie quarterbacks.
 Bryce Young struggled going 21 of 38 for 185 yards.
 Tyson Bagent was adequate for the Bears with 162 yards passing.
 RB D’Onta Foreman rushed for 80 yards on 21 carries against his former team Carolina.
 Chicago (3-7) outgained the Panthers 205-97 in the first half, but trailed.
 Carolina (1-8) scored one touchdown and it came on Ihmir Smith-Marsette’s 79-yard punt return early in the game.